 As a small business owner, continue to remain proactive.
 Follow your state government social media feeds and be alert for timely relief updates.
 Check NFIB, a nonprofit voice for small businesses, for updates on new regulations.
-Continue to seek additional resources and ideas that can benefit your business, especially during this challenging time.
+Continue to seek additional resources and ideas that can benefit your business.

-Years before the coronavirus ever existed, digital commerce was rapidly accelerating.
+Years before the pandemic, digital commerce was rapidly accelerating.
 Now it is skyrocketing.
-In the new coronavirus economy, nearly 50 percent of consumers plan to do their shopping online.
-With in-person contact limited, shifting the majority of your business online will help keep the cash coming in during the crisis and beyond. eCommerce is also convenient and a welcome option for your customers, particularly in the present environment.
+In the coronavirus economy, nearly 50 percent of consumers will do their shopping online.
+With in-person contact limited, shifting the majority of your business online will help keep the cash flowing. eCommerce is also a convenient and welcome option for your customers beyond the present circumstance.

 Keep reminding your customers that all their favorite products and services are available on your website.
-With your more people staying home, provide them with a discount or coupon to encourage online shopping.
+You should even provide them with a discount or coupon to encourage online shopping.
 Consider promoting gift cards, which can give you an immediate cash boost while ensuring your customers will return in the future.
-Increasing your credibility with a professional business email account can also help you effectively attract shoppers who have made purchases from you before and may be the easiest to convert into repeat buyers.
+Increasing your credibility with a professional business email account can also help you attract shoppers who have made purchases from you before and may be the easiest to convert into repeat buyers.